Pablo Gilabert, PhD

 I am an Associate Professor in the Department of Philosophy at Concordia University (Montreal, Canada).
 I am a native of Argentina.
 My areas of specialization are ethics and social and political philosophy.
 Within these areas, I am currently doing research on social justice, human rights, and the role of the concept of feasibility in moral and political reasoning (including the consequences for the relation between “ideal” and “nonideal theory”).
 My research and teaching interests also include topics in global justice, distributive justice, democratic theory, contractualist theories in normative ethics, the Frankfurt School tradition of critical theory, Kant’s practical philosophy, Marxism and socialism, and the history of moral and political philosophy.

-I have been an HLA Hart Visiting Fellow at the University of Oxford, a DAAD Fellow at the University of Frankfurt, a Visiting Fellow at the Australian National University, and a Laurance S. Rockefeller Visiting Faculty Fellow in the Center for Human Values at Princeton University.
+I have been an HLA Hart Visiting Fellow at the University of Oxford, a DAAD Fellow at the University of Frankfurt, a Visiting Fellow at the Australian National University, a Visiting Fellow at the University of Montreal, and a Laurance S. Rockefeller Visiting Faculty Fellow in the Center for Human Values at Princeton University.

 My research has also been supported by grants from the Social Sciences and Humanities Research Council of Canada and the Fonds Québécois de la Recherche sur la Société et la Culture.

-My papers appeared in journals such as The Journal of Political Philosophy, Political Theory, The Philosophical Quarterly, Philosophy and Phenomenological Research, Philosophical Studies, Kant-Studien, The Monist, Social Theory and Practice, and Ethical Theory and Moral Practice, among others.
+My papers appeared in journals such as The Journal of Political Philosophy, Political Theory, The Philosophical Quarterly, Philosophy and Phenomenological Research, Philosophical Studies, Kant-Studien, Kantian Review, Human Rights Quarterly, and Ethical Theory and Moral Practice, among others.
 I am the author of From Global Poverty to Global Equality.
-A Philosophical Exploration (Oxford: Oxford University Press, 2012) and Human Dignity and Human Rights (Oxford: Oxford University Press, forthcoming).
+A Philosophical Exploration (Oxford University Press, 2012) and Human Dignity and Human Rights (Oxford University Press, forthcoming).

 My current research addresses three related questions about social justice (domestic and global): (1) What are the most urgent, immediate requirements of justice?
 (2) What should be the goals of the pursuit of justice for the long term?
 (3) How should we think about the relation between the ideal and the real, between the desirable and the feasible, within the practice seeking to achieve these goals?
 Let me briefly explain the main aims and theses orienting and linking the three aspects of my research.